-Son de Flor Dress Review: Quality, Sustainability, Measurements
+4-Year Son de Flor Review: Quality, Sustainability, Fit

 Son de Flor is perhaps one of the best-known cottagecore and vintage-style clothing brands.
 Think flowy dresses, pinafores, full-length circle skirts, and the classic peter pan collar.

 Their beautiful and timeless pieces come at a steep price, however.
-If you’re eyeing Son de Flor’s Classic Dress and wondering whether it’s worth the $200+, here’s my in-depth review, including sustainability measures, quality, measurements, care instructions, and more.
+If you’re eyeing Son de Flor and wondering whether it’s worth the $200+, here’s my in-depth review—including sustainability measures, quality, measurements, care instructions, and more.

 This post is not sponsored.
-I was gifted the Classic Dress with no obligation to share, and I am a Son de Flor affiliate, meaning I may earn a small commission from any purchases through the links in this post, at no extra cost to you.
+I was gifted most of my Son de Flor pieces with no obligation to share, and I purchased the Second Breakfast Vest.
+I am a Son de Flor affiliate, meaning I may earn a small commission from any purchases through the links in this post, at no extra cost to you.

 Is Son de Flor Ethical and Sustainable?